From Casetext: Smarter Legal Research

 I. Facts and Procedural History

-¶3 Ten months after the incident, however, V.S. partially recanted her accusation.
+¶2 The People charged Harold Lloyd Honstein with one count of third-degree assault arising out of an incident with his roommate, V.S.
+At the time of Honstein’s arrest, V.S. reported to law enforcement that Honstein punched her and threw a full soda can that struck her in the back of the head. ¶3 Ten months after the incident, however, V.S. partially recanted her accusation.
 During a conversation with the prosecutor and the victim advocate, V.S. stated that Honstein never actually punched her, but that he did throw a soda can at the back of her head.
 She further offered to shave her head to show the mark that remained from the can.
 The prosecutor heard the partial recantation, but the victim advocate did not.
 The prosecutor immediately notified defense counsel, offered to stipulate via a jury instruction that V.S. recanted, and assigned an investigator to follow up with V.S.
 Three days later, V.S. reiterated to the investigator that Honstein never punched her.
 V.S. also stated that she originally thought Honstein punched her, but later realized what she felt was the soda can hitting her in the back of the head.
-The prosecution promptly shared the investigator's report documenting this second recantation with defense counsel.
+The prosecution promptly shared the investigator’s report documenting this second recantation with defense counsel.

-¶4 In response to the initial recantation, defense counsel subpoenaed the prosecutor to testify at trial, contending that the prosecutor was the "sole perceiving witness" of V.S.'s first recantation.
+¶4 In response to the initial recantation, defense counsel subpoenaed the prosecutor to testify at trial, contending that the prosecutor was the "sole perceiving witness" of V.S.’s first recantation.
 The People moved to quash the subpoena.
-The trial court denied the motion, reasoning that it had no authority to limit Honstein's "right to a fair trial and the presentation of exculpatory evidence in the manner of his choosing," and that there was a "compelling and legitimate need" to call the prosecutor for impeachment purposes.
-The trial court determined that the evidence could not come from another source because the initial recantation was a unique instance constituting exculpatory evidence and the "entire case hinge[d] on [V.S.'s] credibility."
+The trial court denied the motion, reasoning that if had no authority to limit Honstein’s "right to a fair trial and the presentation of exculpatory evidence in the manner of his choosing," and that there was a "compelling and legitimate need" to call the prosecutor for impeachment purposes.
+The trial court determined that the evidence could not come from another source because the initial recantation was a unique instance constituting exculpatory evidence and the "entire case hinge[d] on [V.S.’s] credibility."
 The trial court also ruled that there was no legal authority requiring the defense to stipulate to what the victim told the prosecutor during the first recantation.

 The trial court stated that the People could renew their motion to quash after V.S. testified at trial.